FreedomIntelligence/LLMZoo/README.md

 ### Chimera (LLM mainly for Latin and Cyrillic languages)

-> The philosophy to name: The biggest barrier to LLM is that we do not have enough candidate names for LLM, as LLAMA,
+> The philosophy to name: The biggest barrier to LLM is that we do not have enough candidate names for LLMs, as LLAMA,
 > Guanaco, Vicuna, and
-> Alpaca were already used, and there are no more members in the camel family.
+> Alpaca have been already used, and there are no more members in the camel family.
 Therefore, we find a similar hybrid
 > creature in Greek mythology, [Chimera](https://en.wikipedia.org/wiki/Chimera_(mythology)), composed of different Lycia
 > and Asia Minor animal parts.
 > Coincidentally, it is a hero/role in DOTA (and also Warcraft III).
-It could therefore be used to memorize a period to
+It could therefore be used to memorize a period of
-> play games overnight during high school and undergraduate time.
+> playing games overnight during high school and undergraduate time.

 ### Phoenix (LLM across Languages)